Smev1/ESPHOME_IR/README.md

 1. Copy `hdmi-switcher-ir.yaml` (provided separately) to your ESPHome folder.
 2. Fill in the placeholders for:
-   - Wi-Fi credentials
+   - Wi-Fi credentials  (Change in ESPHOME settings)
-   - OTA password
+   - OTA password  (Line 20)
-   - API encryption key
+   - API encryption key  (Line 16)
    - Raw IR codes for your HDMI inputs
+  > **Note:** To find teh OTA and API key just make a blank yaml config in ESPHOME

 3. Upload the YAML to the ESP32 via OTA or USB.

 > **Note:** The raw IR codes can be captured using the Arduino setup below.
+> **Note:** The current IR signals are configured for a UGREEN HDMI Switcher

 ---